null2501/llazy/README.md

 Public methods:

-$lazy.update(elm) - searches the document for new images to manage (or inside elm, if specified)
+$llazy.update(elm) - searches the document for new images to manage (or inside elm, if specified)

-$lazy.load(elm) - explicitly processes/loads the specified element
+$llazy.load(elm) - explicitly processes/loads the specified element